 Some consider breakfast as the most important meal of the day.
 Start your day off right with a simple, healthy breakfast to keep you fueled and focused.
-VEBA’s Executive Chef, Leslie Myers, offers simple breakfast tips to keep you going all day long.
+VEBA’s Chef Leslie Myers offers simple breakfast tips to keep you going all day long.

 - Have Ingredients on Hand: Every week when you meal prep, don’t just think about dinner, think about breakfast, too.
 Be sure to have eggs available as those can be used for almost any breakfast recipe but also add turkey bacon, whole wheat English muffins, chopped veggies and low-fat cheese to your list.
 If you eat dairy, don’t forget the milk (if you don’t eat dairy, buy a milk alternative).